Sprinklers & Lawn Care April 24, 2026

 Low branches that block facades or touch roofs show up in every group photo.
 Tree trimming and shrub trimming in late April can still be lighter than midsummer cuts if species allow.
 Tell us your event date so we can avoid heavy sap flow weeks when that matters for certain ornamentals.

-If you plan to hang string lights on mature bark, say so before trimming so we leave modest attachment points without stripping protective tissue.
+If you plan to hang string lights on mature bark, say so before trimming so modest attachment points remain without stripping protective tissue.
+Landscape lighting checks can make walks and steps easy to read after sunset without glaring at neighbors.

 Want help before your date?